kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/3-azure-architecture.md

 # Azure Architecture

 ## Regions
-A region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network
+An Azure region is a set of datacenters, deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
+With more global regions than any other cloud service provider, Azure gives customers the flexibility to deploy applications where they need.
+An Azure region has discrete pricing and service availability.

 ### "A set of datacenters"
 Each region has more than one data center, which is a physical location.